aharring83/Bacterial-Genomics-Workshop/README.md

 # Bacterial-Genomics-Workshop
 - Welcome to the bacterial genomics workshop where we will learn how to process sequencing data, assemble genomes and build phylogenetic trees.
-- We will being using CyVerse to conduct this workshop but the procedures can be performed on a personal laptop with conda installed.
+- We will being using a remote server to do the analysis but the procedures can be performed on a personal laptop with conda installed.
 (- Instructions can on installing conda can be found here: https://github.com/rltillett/conda_notes